 Flares are designed to promote good combustion over a broad range of gas flow rates and compositions.
 Flares have pilots that are kept burning at all times with natural gas to ensure that any gases that get to the tip of the flare are ignited for proper combustion.
 Flare headers must be purged to keep air out.
-Purge gas (typically nitrogen) is provided to prevent oxygen intrusion from the flare stack into flare headers at LOP, Delayed Coking and OPCEN Hydrocarbon flares.
+Purge gas (typically nitrogen) is provided to prevent oxygen intrusion from the flare stack into flare headers at LOP, DCU and OPCEN Hydrocarbon flares.
 A minimum flow of Flexigas is used to prevent air intrusion at the Flexigas flare.
 Without these purges, oxygen can combine with hydrocarbon gas and cause combustion or detonation within the flare header.
-SMR flare systems each comply with the BAAQMD Regulation 12 Rule 11 Flare Monitoring requirements.
-As of 12/03, ultrasonic flare flow meters and automatic sampling systems were in place to monitor and collect flare data.
+SMR flare systems each comply with the BAAQMD Regulation 12 Rule 11 Flare Monitoring requirements and the EPA requirements found in 40 CFR 63.670.
+Ultrasonic flare flow meters and automatic sampling systems along with BTU analyzers as needed to measure the BTU of the flare gas are in place to monitor and collect flare data.
+Video cameras are located at each flare to provide the ability to monitor the operation of each flare in the control room.